ROCm/hipRAND/docs/index.rst

 You can access hipRAND code on our `GitHub repository <https://github.com/ROCm/hipRAND>`_.

-Our documentation is structured as follows:
+The documentation is structured as follows:

 .. grid:: 2
   :gutter: 3